-Advance your career as police chief, emergency management director, federal investigator, forensic examiner, or criminologist by developing expertise in the organization and administration of criminal justice, homeland security, and emergency management agencies in the United States with this fully online master’s in criminal justice program.
+Earning a Master of Science in Criminal Justice will help you advance your career as police chief, emergency management director, federal investigator, forensic examiner, or criminologist by developing expertise in the organization and administration of criminal justice, homeland security, and emergency management agencies in the United States.

 By the end of the program, you’ll know how to apply your knowledge of criminology and crime causation theories in the workplace, and understand the implications of legal issues related to constitutional rights and amendments in criminal justice settings.